Log in

 Let’s be honest—no one wants to trust their safety to an app that’s also trying to sell you a pizza deal.
 Most free lightning apps are ad-supported, which means you’ll be dealing with annoying pop-ups that can distract you at critical moments.
 Moreover, these apps offer limited customization options, meaning you can’t tailor notifications to suit your specific needs.

-Why Perry Weather is the Preferred Choice For Lightning Detection
+Why Perry Weather is the Best Lightning Detection Platform

 When it comes to lightning detection, every second counts.
 At Perry Weather, we believe in giving you the tools to make lightning-fast decisions.
 Now that we’ve highlighted the pitfalls of free lightning apps, here’s what makes Perry Weather the superior choice for lightning detection and weather monitoring: